Choominator/pushd/README.md

 Specifying the `-p` option makes ``the Push Notifications Daemon connect to port 2197 instead of the traditional https 443 port.
 This is useful to work around firewall rules aimed at blocking https traffic.

 With the `-c` and `-k` options you can specify the paths to the client certificate and its private key files respectively.
 These options are useful to allow running multiple instances of the Push Notifications Daemon, as each instance corresponds to a single app bundle identifier.
-The defaults for these options, unless modified at compile-time, are `pushd.crt` and `pushd.key` respectively.
+The defaults for these options, unless modified at compile-time, are `pushd.crt` and `pushd.key` respectively in the current working directory.

 The `-t` option specifies how often, in minutes, the Push Notifications Daemon sends HTTP/2 ping frames when the connection is idle.
 The default for this option is 60 minutes, which is what Apple recommends, however you may need to lower this value if you run the daemon from behind a Network Address Translation (NAT) router.
 You can disable ping frames completely by setting this option to 0.

 With the `-i` option you can specify how long, in hours, idle connections should last.
 The Push Notifications Daemon follows a strategy that always prioritizes the latest connection when sending notifications, subject to the limits imposed either by the `-r` option (see below) or by the maximum number of concurrent HTTP/2 streams allowed by Apple, so older connections gravitate towards idleness and eventually get disconnected.
 The default for this option is 24 hours, and setting it to a value of 0 makes idle connections remain active indefinitely, or at least until APNs shuts them down itself.

 The `-r` option throttles the rate of notification requests per second per connection.
 The default for this option is 5 notifications per second per connection.
 If your average rate of notification requests in a minute exceeds this value, new connections will be open to help drain the notifications queue.
 Specifying a value of 0 disables this option, which makes it possible to send as many notifications as network conditions coupled with the maximum allowed number of HTTP/2 streams allow.

+the `-o` option sets the file to which log messages are appended.
+The default for this option,  unless modified at compile-time, is a file named `pushd.log` in the current working directory.

 ### Communicating With the Daemon